 3. Chronic diseases of the thyroid gland or lymph nodes.

-5. Finding out the cause of infertility in women.
+5. Finding out the causes of infertility in women.

-6. The period after surgery on the thyroid gland.
+6. Period after surgical intervention on the thyroid gland.

 7. Drowsiness.